-Listen to Heather explain her experiences with epilepsy, including having her first seizure and learning to cope with it.
+Heather explains her experiences with epilepsy, including having her first seizure and how she learned to cope.

-Epileptic seizures are the most common first symptom that leads to a brain tumour diagnosis in adults.
-It can also develop during the course of the illness, with around 60% of brain tumours patients experiencing a seizure at least once.
-It is not fully understood why brain tumours can cause epilepsy.
+Epileptic seizures are the most common first symptom leading to a brain tumour diagnosis in adults.
+Learn more about epilepsy, why brain tumours can cause seizures and possible treatments.

 Epilepsy is defined as the tendency to have repeated seizures, so it is usually only diagnosed after you have had more than one seizure.
 You are more likely to develop epilepsy if you have a slow growing, low grade tumour, but can also develop epilepsy if you have a high grade tumour.
 In this case, your tumour is likely to be smaller than high grade tumours not associated with epilepsy.